What Occurs In A Market Transaction Characterized By Asymmetric Information

 2. Pricing and Contract Formation

 • Prices may reflect risk premiums rather than true value.
-To give you an idea, an insurer may charge higher premiums if it suspects hidden health problems.
+Here's a good example: an insurer may charge higher premiums if it suspects hidden health problems.

 • Contracts often incorporate self‑selection clauses (e.g., deductibles, warranties) that force the less‑informed party to reveal their type through their choices.